 Wallace, deputising for the suspended Ricardo Carvalho, blocked a Salomon Rondon drive, Abdennour scrambled a loose ball clear and Danijel Subasic punched away a Danny free-kick as the hosts held on.

 Monaco belatedly came to life in the 35th minute.
 Jeremy Toulalan was the unlikely employer of some fine trickery down the right, which enabled him to cut inside and fire a low shot narrowly wide.

 Zenit rapidly resumed taking the game to their opponents, but Nicolas Lombaerts' close-range header from a corner went straight into the arms of Subasic and the first half finished goalless.

 Monaco began the second half on the front foot.
 Yannick Ferreira Carrasco did well to retain possession down the left and cross low for Dimitar Berbatov, whose shot from 10 yards was deflected wide.

 Then Nabil Dirar broke down the right and cut the ball across the Zenit box, but no Monaco player was there to get on the end of it.

 Monaco's pressure paid after 63 minutes.
-Joao Moutinho won and took a free kick from the left touch line, which Abdennour diverted the ball home in scrappy fashion.
+Joao Moutinho won and took a free-kick from the left touchline, which Abdennour diverted home in scrappy fashion.

-In the closing minutes, Monaco put the result beyond doubt, with Fabinho bursting forward and firing the ball under Lodygin to help Monaco secure the pool on its return to Europe's top table.
+In the closing minutes, Monaco put the result beyond doubt, with Fabinho bursting forward and firing the ball under Lodygin to help Monaco seal top spot on their return to Europe's top table.